Eric Haase Player Props: Tigers vs. Astros

-On Monday, Eric Haase (coming off going 0-for-4) and the Detroit Tigers play the Houston Astros, whose starting pitcher will be Hunter Brown.
-First pitch is at 8:10 PM ET.
+The Detroit Tigers and Eric Haase, who went 1-for-5 with two RBI last time out, take on Framber Valdez and the Houston Astros at Minute Maid Park, Tuesday at 8:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Rays.
+In his last game he had a one-hit showing (1-for-5) against the Astros.

 Eric Haase Game Info & Props vs. the Astros